This is most recent syllabus. Your final syllabus will be given during your first day of class

 - practice critical thinking and communication skills as a result of integrating theory with practice and synthesizing learning into a final project.

-You will take a trip to Siena and receive a rare, private tour of one of the historic contrade and its museum, or neighborhoods, which participate in the famous Palio horse race.
+You will visit Siena and take a rare and private tour of one of the historic contrade and its museum, or neighborhoods, which participate in the famous Palio horse race.